Kerio99/CMAD/README.md

   ...
 ```

-For few-shot evaluation, the normal support samples for 1, 2, 4, and 8-shot settings are randomly generated and keep fixed across different methods for fair comparison, and can be downloaded from [few-shot data]()
+The json files for each dataset can be downloaded from [json files](https://drive.google.com/file/d/1O4qR1H9Np8FRs674Bbea1EjL1JXWrXHq/view?usp=drive_link) For few-shot evaluation, the normal support samples for 1, 2, 4, and 8-shot settings are randomly generated and keep fixed across different methods for fair comparison, and can be downloaded from [few-shot data](https://drive.google.com/file/d/1mHn8XutpiEImpyrgWG4DFC63QLG1Aa14/view?usp=drive_link)

 ## Run on Zero-Shot Setting